Musings of a *IX guy

 Email

-In my previous blogs I have documented getting my Linux VPS server and installing Wordpress blogging software.
+In my previous blogs I have documented getting my Linux VPS server and installing WordPress blogging software.
 Next comes email.

 There are really two parts – the sending and receiving of emails at the server level and the reading and sending emails from the desktop client.
-I will alos setup Webmail sometime in the future.
+I will also setup Webmail sometime in the future.

 For the server the two most popular *IX MTAs are Sendmail and Postfix , with Sendmail being the standard on Unix servers and Postfix the standard on Linux servers.
 I choose Postfix as I’ve exclusively used Sendmail in the past and I wanted to see what it was like.